 The law does not stipulate a requirement for employers to keep a register of foreign employees.
-Generally there is no limit on the number of foreign employees that may be engaged by Russian-registered corporations.
+Generally, there is no limit on the number of foreign employees that may be engaged by Russian-registered corporations, except some economical areas that are specified by the government every year.
 Representative or branch offices of foreign companies may initially hire up to five foreign employees.
 Despite the general rule, the company may not be allowed to hire as many foreign employees as it wishes: in the year preceding the prospective employment of foreign workers, the company needs to apply for a quota.
 The company submits a special form, indicating how many employees it expects to employ next year, their professions, job titles and countries of origin.
 Filling in and submitting the form does not guarantee that the company will be allowed to hire foreign employees or employees from certain professions or with certain qualifications.
 The decision is made by state bodies based on the current economic situation and the company's legal record (i.e., any violation of law by the company may negatively affect the decision).
+The quota requirement only applies to the less highly qualified foreign nationals coming into Russia with visa.